On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

 \begin{itemize} \item[(i)] the singular locus $\mathrm{Sing}(W)$ is a closed invariant subvariety of $(X,v)$, \item[(ii)] Denote by $\mathcal I(W)$ the union of the irreducible components of $\mathrm{Sing}(W)$ of codimension one.
 There is a connected étale cover

 and distributions $\mathcal D_1,\ldots, \mathcal D_k$ of codimension one on $Y$ invariant under the pullback $\phi^\ast v$ of $v$ such that

 \end{itemize} \end{proposition}

-\begin{proof} The first part of the statement follows from Lemma \ref{lemma-criticalocus invariant} and the properness of $p : (\P(T^\ast X),\P(v^{[1]}) )\rightarrow (X,v)$ and it remains to prove the second part of the statement which is Proposition 1.3.1 (b) of \cite{Pereira-Pirio}.
-As the proof is left to the reader in the mentioned reference, we will give a complete proof.
+\begin{proof} The first part follows from Lemma \ref{lemma-criticalocus invariant} and the properness of $p : \P(T^\ast X) \rightarrow X$ and the second part is Proposition 1.3.1 (b) in \cite{Pereira-Pirio}.
+As the proof is left to the reader in the mentioned reference, we give a complete proof.